-The University of Helsinki is developing a new multidisciplinary sustainability course aimed at all University students.
-The course was prepared in multidisciplinary working groups in autumn term 2020 and the aim is to test it for the first time in spring term 2021.
+The University of Helsinki developed a new multidisciplinary sustainability course aimed at all University students.
+The course was prepared in multidisciplinary working groups in autumn term 2020 and it was tested it for the first time in spring term 2021.
 The overarching message of the course is that sustainability issues belong to everyone and everyone is needed in solving problems related to sustainability.
 Both the development process and the content of the course take equality and diversity themes into account.